Upper Arm Lift Glendora & Los Angeles

 Saggy upper arms are a common condition among individuals who have fluctuated in weight, and those who are experiencing the effects of aging.
 Unfortunately, the symptoms do not necessarily diminish with diet and exercise.
 Even a person committed to a healthy diet and fitness can exhibit saggy, droopy upper arms.

 During arm lift surgery, or brachioplasty, the localized skin and fat deposits in the problem area are removed, and the underlying tissues are tightened, giving the upper arm a more contoured, smoother appearance.
-Dr. Jon Sattler provides free consults for arm lift surgery at his plastic surgery practice in Glendora, along with many other procedures in body contouring.
+Plastic surgeon Dr. Jon Sattler in Glendora & Los Angeles area provides free consults for arm lift surgery at his plastic surgery practice in Glendora, along with many other procedures in body contouring.

 Who Can Undergo Arm Lift Surgery?